 You are hesitating to take a trip because you have no clue for looking for somewhere tranquil and ancient or simply for getting away from your busy life.
-Leave the hustle and bustle of the life, come to hidden temples in Saigon, you would find Saigon no longer busy and chaotic.
+Leave the hustle and bustle of life, come to hidden temples in Saigon, you would find Saigon no longer busy and chaotic.

 Thien Hau Temple – The Most Stunning Chinese Temple In Saigon